0xSpaceShard/starknet-hardhat-plugin/README.md

 The verifier expects `<COMPILER_VERSION>` to be passed on request.
 Supported compiler versions are listed [here](https://voyager.online/verifyContract) in the dropdown menu.

+We pass `--acount-contract` to tell the verifier that the contract is of type account.

 For `<LICENSE_SCHEME>` the command takes [_No License (None)_](https://github.com/github/choosealicense.com/blob/a40ef42140d137770161addf4fefc715709d8ccd/no-permission.md) as default license scheme.
 [Here](https://goerli.voyager.online/cairo-licenses) is a list of available options.

 ### `starknet-deploy-account`